-According the the Technology and Maintenance Council (TMC), RP 534, Guidelines for Determining Vehicle Lift Productivity Efficiencies, exited the appeals process (none were filed) on Oct.
-1, 2008, and will be published with the rest of its graduating class first quarter of 2009, according to TMC Technical Director Robert Braswell.
+According the the Technology and Maintenance Council, RP 534, Guidelines for Determining Vehicle Lift Productivity Efficiencies, exited the appeals process on Oct.
+1 and will be published with the rest of its graduating class during the first quarter of 2009.

 The S5 Task Force on Lift Productivity and ROI began developing RP 534 in 2004.
-It was balloted and approved by TMC membership at TMC’s 2008 Annual Meeting.
-It went into the appeals process in July.
-When no appeals were filed, it was officially adopted on Oct.
-1.
+It was balloted and approved by TMC membership at TMC’s 2008 Annual Meeting, and it went into the appeals process in July; no appeals were filed.
+For more information, call TMC at 703-838-1763.